26 years, 00 months, 00 days

 She meets his gaze, and he's horrified to see panic in her eyes.
 With a shaking hand, she thrusts the ring at him like it's cursed.
 He takes it from her and thinks, absently, that he should probably run now.
 To somewhere.
 Anywhere.
 Maybe Antarctica is nice this time of year.

 Before he can rise, however, Draco feels the press of her hand on his shoulder.
-He settles back onto his knee and glances up to find tears in her eyes.
+He settles back onto his knee and glances up to find her in tears.

 "No. You shouldn't have."